-However, As of the year 2016, 12 states still have not enacted any new laws or programs to support family leave either before or after the birth of a child.
-The United States is still trailing behind when it comes to giving much-needed paid maternity leave and post-delivery benefits to its people.
+However, as of the year 2016, 12 states still have not enacted any new laws or programs to support family leave either before or after the birth of a child.
+The United States is still trailing behind when it comes to giving its people much-needed paid maternity leave and post-delivery benefits.

 Do You Get a Longer Maternity Leave With Twins?

 Even though the struggle is at least two times harder with twins than with singleton babies, the majority of maternity and paternity policies do not extend or even double maternity leave in the event of twin births.

 In point of fact, the FMLA does not get doubled in the United States.If your pregnancy was particularly challenging and your doctor believes that you require additional time for recovery, you may be eligible for a longer period of disability leave if you are expecting twins.
 The duration and payment of this type of extended disability leave depend on the state policies, such as the State Disability Insurance (SDI) in the State of California.